Make a Card (CSS ID, JavaScript)

 Refresh your webpage and open the card.
 What happened?

-, but not all others.
+Notice: we modified the style for the<div id="inside">tag, without requesting any style for the<p>tag.
+We say that the child<p>tags inherited the text color of their parent<div id="inside">tag.
+This works for some properties, likecolorandfont-size, but not all others.
 You can experiment or use Google to figure out what properties can be inherited. -

 Let's explore what the other CSS properties do by trial and error.
 The card's outside has

-.
+z-index: 1and the inside hasz-index: 0.
 Swap the numbers, so the outside z-index is 0 and the inside is 1.
 Refresh your website and click the button.
 What happens?
 Then, undo your change.

-is specified) for both inside and outside.
+Let's also look at theposition: absoluteproperty, which is the same for both inside and outside.
+Change it toposition: static(this is the default when nopositionis specified) for both inside and outside.
 Refresh your website.
 What happens?
 Then, undo your change. -

 The card is unusual!
 It opens by pivoting about the top-left corner.
 Most greeting/birthday cards open by unfolding on the left side instead.
 Let's first understand how the card opens, then change it.